fdoxyz/visualcosita/src/content/post/docker-tests-in-jenkins.md

 ### Job configuration & build steps

-* Create a Freestyle Project.
+1. Create a Freestyle Project.
 ```bash
 Jenkins > New Item
 ```

-* In _General_ set as GitHub project and provide the repo url.
+2. In ___General___ set as GitHub project and provide the repo url.

-* In _Source Code Management_ select Git and set the Repositories (no credentials needed in this case) and leave blank 'Branches to build' for building all branches.
+3. In ___Source Code Management___ select Git and set the Repositories (no credentials needed in this case) and leave blank 'Branches to build' for building all branches.

-* In _Build Triggers_ select GitHub Request Builder and check 'Use github hooks for build triggering'.
+4. In ___Build Triggers___ select GitHub Request Builder and check 'Use github hooks for build triggering'.

-* In _Build Environment_ I selected 'Delete workspace before build starts' and also like to see timestamps in the Console Output...
+5. In ___Build Environment___ I selected 'Delete workspace before build starts' and also like to see timestamps in the Console Output...
 Whatever floats your boat.

-* In _Build_ Docker hits the fan.
+6. In ___Build___ Docker hits the fan.
 It consists of 4 build steps, all of them 'Execute shell'.
-First one builds the test docker image.
+The first one builds the test docker image.
 ```bash
 sudo docker build -t fdoxyz/metalsmith-polyglot .
 ```

-* Second one executes the test.
-It names the container for later disposal, mounts a volume for later retrieval of the JUnit results and sets the `MOCHA_FILE`.
+7. The second bash command actually executes the test.
+It names the container for later disposal, mounts a volume for later retrieval of the JUnit results and sets the `MOCHA_FILE` ENV variable.
 ```bash
 sudo docker run --name $JOB_NAME-$BUILD_NUMBER-test -v $PWD:/opt/results --env MOCHA_FILE=/opt/results/test-results.xml fdoxyz/metalsmith-polyglot
 ```

-* The third one was a big headache.
+8. The third bash command one was a big headache.
 An alpine container retrieves the results from the volume mounted in the tests container (from the previous step) into the workspace.
 It's easy to mess up the volume mounts, Jenkins itself is running in a container with a mounted volume.
 I won't elaborate, but if you have any doubts feel free to ask in the comments.
 ```bash
 sudo docker run --name $JOB_NAME-$BUILD_NUMBER-reader -v $PWD:/opt/results alpine cat /opt/results/test-results.xml > test-results.xml
 ```

-* Fourth and last build step, container cleanup.
+9. Fourth and last build step is basically container cleanup.
 ```bash
 sudo docker rm $JOB_NAME-$BUILD_NUMBER-test $JOB_NAME-$BUILD_NUMBER-reader
 ```

-* Finally in _Post-build Actions_ add 'Publish JUnit test result report' and set 'Test report XMLs' to 'test-results.xml', which is the file we retrieved from the container filesystem in the third build step.
+10. Finally in ___Post-build Actions___ add 'Publish JUnit test result report' and set 'Test report XMLs' to 'test-results.xml', which is the file we retrieved from the container filesystem in the third build step.
 Also add 'Set status for GitHub commit [universal]'.

 ### Pull Request